arzeilinger/potato_psyllid_distribution_modeling/README.md

 # potato_psyllid_distribution_modeling
 Analysis of potato psyllid museum specimens.
+Analysis for Ecological Applications (2017) "Museum specimen data reveal emergence of a plant disease may be linked to increases in the insect vector population"

 Includes analysis using Bayesian occupancy model using nimble.